jlan84/cross-validation-assignment/notes.md

 * If we increase lambda, the variance will decrease and the bias will increase.
 * Lambda=0 is the same as standard Linear Regression.

-Squaring the error is nice for differentiability purposes, but it might be too harse of a penalty.
+Squaring the error is nice for differentiability purposes, but it might be too harsh of a penalty.
 This leads us to *Lasso*.

 ### Lasso Regularization